Colombian peace talks to begin in October in Norway

 "The demobilization and reintegration process of thousands of former combatants -- many of whom are adolescents with little previous interaction with mainstream society -- will be extremely difficult, and recidivism rates will probably be high," said Heather Berkman, of Eurasia political risk consultancy.

-(Additional reporting by Nelson Bocanegra and Luis Jaime Acosta in Bogota; Matt Spetalnick in Washington; Andrew Cawthorne in Caracas; Nelson Acosta and Jeff Franks in Havana; Editing by Andrew Cawthorne, Kieran Murray and Cynthia Osterman)
+(Additional reporting by Nelson Bocanegra and Luis Jaime Acosta in Bogota; Matt Spetalnick in Washington; Andrew Cawthorne and Mario Naranjo in Caracas; Nelson Acosta and Jeff Franks in Havana; Eduardo Garcia in Quito; Editing by Andrew Cawthorne, Kieran Murray and Cynthia Osterman)